Is volunteering as a therapy team with Human-Animal Bond in Colorado right for you?

 You can also learn if therapy work is right for your dog by taking our Therapy Dog Quiz.

-All prospective HABIC volunteers must watch two HABIC information session videos, and complete an application.
-The videos will allow you to learn more about HABIC, understand what our teams do, find out where our teams volunteer, and get your questions answered!
-Get started watching the Volunteer Information Sessions.
+Watch the information video on our Applications page.
+You will learn more about us, understand what our teams do, find out where our teams volunteer, and get your questions answered!

 Pass the final evaluation for new HABIC teams